mmagavi/hack-brown2025/README.md

 # Install

-clone the repository and go to chrome://extensions, toggle 'developer mode' to on, press 'load unpacked' and select the folder for this project.
+Clone the repository and go to chrome://extensions, toggle 'developer mode' to on, press 'load unpacked' and select the folder for this project.